Choleeee/advanced-tutorial/readme.md

 - By publishing data (thrust and angle) to the related topics

 Steps:
+(The homework folder contains the package "homework", it is not the workspace)
 1. Create a package under your workspace/src
 2. Copy the following skeleton code into the respective files (remember to change the package name/executable names accordingly)